 Custom Food Lab is a food and art organisation led by food activists, artists, researchers and community-makers.
 We are committed to exploring the entangled web of care and support that feeds into the systems of life that in turn feed the planet.

 Through our work with artists, academics, scientists, environmentalists and activists, we redefine the terms of institutional imaginaries, creating and commissioning work that addresses the strategies we need for survival beyond times of virus and climate change and into the realities of a new green deal or post climate collapse social orders.
 We engage communities creatively with food systems, making opportunities for creative change and transformation.

 Working mainly from Folkestone, Kent, we began in 2018 as Custom Folkestone C.I.C., a restaurant, garden and art space.
-From our mobile kitchen we offer a creative catering service, using locally and ethically sourced ingredients to make extraordinary stories and landscapes in food.
+Find out about Custom Folkestone here.